leandergangso/LeanderGangso/README.md

 I love programming, and creating software that can help and improve everyday life.

 > Problems and challenges is a way of improving oneself, to become a better problem solver.
-Without problems to solve, I wouldn't have problems do fix. :\
+Without problems to solve, I wouldn't have a way to improve. :\

 #### My favorite's